The bordism version of the h-principle: The cohomology theories and

 which in its turn, by the universal property of group completions, gives rise to the map

 classifying the natural transformation $\mathfrak{A}_\r$.
 The zero homotopy group of the space on the left hand side is the group completion of the monoid $\pi_0(\sqcup \BDiff M)$, while the group of path components of the space on the right hand side is computed by Ebert in \cite{Eb}; these two groups are not isomorphic.
-Also recently Ebert computed the kernel of the induced homomorphism $t^*$ in cohomology groups~\cite{Eb1}.
+Also recently Ebert computed the kernel of the induced homomorphism $t^*$ in rational cohomology groups~\cite{Eb1}.
 It is non-trivial for $d$ odd (but trivial for $d$ even).

 In the case $d=2$ the natural transformation $\mathfrak{A}_\r$ is an equivalence for an appropriately modified cohomology theory $k^*_\r$.
-This fact is known as the generalized Mumford conjecture. \end{remark}
+This fact is known as the generalized Mumford conjecture; it was proved in the positive by Madsen and Weiss~\cite{MW}. \end{remark}

-\begin{remark} Another open stable differential relation $\mathcal R$ for which $\mathfrak{A}_\r$ fails to be an equivalence is given by the minimal one whose solutions include functions with Morse singularities of index $0$.
-In this case $k^*_\r$ describes the diffeomorphism group of the sphere of dimension $d$; see \cite{Sae1}, \cite{Sa3}. \end{remark}
+\begin{remark} Another open stable differential relation $\mathcal R$ for which $\mathfrak{A}_\r$ possibly fails to be an equivalence is given by the minimal differential relation whose solutions include functions with Morse singularities of index $0$.
+In this case $k^*_\r$ is related to the diffeomorphism group of the sphere of dimension $d$; see \cite{Sae1}, \cite{Sa3}. \end{remark}